 MUSKOKA – STILL WILD AFTER ALL THESE YEARS

-After spending five years mapping out rivers in Manitoba I moved to Muskoka.
-That was twenty-five years ago.
+After spending five years mapping out rivers in Manitoba, I moved to Muskoka.
+That was 25 years ago.
 I needed a rest.
 Muskoka was tame, relatively free of strife (one gets tired of receiving threats for championing northern wilderness) and a nice place to raise kids.
 Within the first couple of months, local canoe heads had swarmed my house and I was graciously accepted into the local canoeing cult.
-Even my grade 12 math teacher (retired) tracked me down to run the Big East River in April.
+Even my Grade 12 math teacher (retired) tracked me down to run the Big East River in April.

 “What?”
-I exclaimed, “there’s wilderness in Muskoka?”
-It was hard to believe knowing well the typecast image that expounded an opulent cottage mecca, 5-star resorts and endless golf courses slashed through the bush.
+I exclaimed, “There’s wilderness in Muskoka?”
+It was hard to believe, knowing well the typecast image that expounded an opulent cottage mecca, five-star resorts and endless golf courses slashed through the bush.

-But after white watering down the Big East (trudging through snowdrifts on the portages) I knew there were to be hidden gems of backcountry delights scattered through Hollywood north.
+But after white-watering down the Big East (trudging through snowdrifts on the portages), I knew there were to be hidden gems of backcountry delights scattered throughout Hollywood north.

-As for the canoeing culture in Muskoka (now I include the whole territory as defined in my book), it is very much alive and well.
-There are reasons for this: History for one – it was first travelled by our First Nations People and this “nastawgan” or natural water trail network offered access to hunting and fishing resources (not to mention trade and strife and bloody battles between warring nations).
+As for the canoeing culture in Muskoka (now I include the whole territory, as defined in my book), it is very much alive and well.
+There are reasons for this – history for one.
+When it was initially travelled by our First Nations People, this “nastawgan” or natural water trail network offered access to hunting and fishing resources (not to mention trade and strife and bloody battles between warring nations).
 Canoe routes were also used by early explorers like Champlain and Thomson.
 I would bet that most Muskoka boathouses have at least one cedar-canvas canoe hanging in the rafters (or amputated into bookshelves).

-I have to say with great respect and admiration, Algonquin Outfitters and its institution as a primary outfitter, has serviced the region royally.
+I have to say, with great respect and admiration, that Algonquin Outfitters, in its institution as a primary outfitter, has serviced the region royally.

-Mike Verrier and Rob Horton, “2-guys-with-day-jobs and families”, as they put it, seven years ago created the Muskoka River X racing events.
-I have had the good fortune to enter four times (only twice placing), most of the times freezing my nuts off, battling meter high waves on Lake of Bays or night hallucinations and getting a prize for carrying the most gear (they said to pack like you were going on an expedition!).
-The various River X events were successful, especially backed by Algonquin Outfitters and other suppliers it was a racing event that evoked worldwide attention.
-Not to mention how an event of this caliber raised the profile of Canada’s Premier Canoe Destination (not Quetico anymore…I think the sign fell down in ’78).
+Mike Verrier and Rob Horton, “two guys with day jobs and families,” as they put it, created the Muskoka River X racing events seven years ago.
+I have had the good fortune to enter four times (placing twice), freezing my nuts off most of the time, battling metre-high waves on Lake of Bays or night hallucinations and getting a prize for carrying the most gear (they said to pack like you were going on an expedition!).
+The various River X events were successful; backed by Algonquin Outfitters and other suppliers, it was a racing event that evoked worldwide attention.
+It’s worth a mention that an event of this calibre raised the profile of Canada’s Premier Canoe Destination (not Quetico anymore…I think the sign fell down in ’78).

 I’m a trail builder.
-I know most people think trails just happen…but fail to see the work involved in building it.
+I know most people think trails just happen, but fail to see the work involved in building them.
 Like the canoe race that did so much for the regional canoe identity, the work involved and the dedication behind it is often taken for granted.
-Kudos to Mike, Rob and Algonquin Outfitters and all those crazy canoeheads that have kept Muskoka Wild.
+Kudos to Mike, Rob, Algonquin Outfitters and all those crazy canoeheads who have kept Muskoka wild.